-SUMMARY - 61% of people would like a Drop-off site open at least once per week on the weekend day.
-About a quarter would like Drop-off sites open daily.
+SUMMARY - 65% of people would like a Drop-off site open at least once per week on the weekend day.
+Less than a quarter would like Drop-off sites open daily.

 Q13 - Would you be willing to pay a small fee to have convenient access to recycling or food waste collection?